Fundamentals — Start Here

 try:

-# API key not set — fall back silently, log warning
+# configured provider's API key missing — fall back to the Helm default

 ProviderModelsEnv var required